 Quick tips: Don’t try to sell at this point.
 Instead, tailor your content to suit these beginners.
 Solve their problem and don’t ask for anything in return, not even an email address.

-Of course, if you provide immense value, these visitors will want to learn more from you.
+Of course, if you provide immense value, these website visitors will want to learn more from you.

-Moz knows how to cater to its first-time visitors.
-They created “The Beginner’s Guide To SEO” which contained the answers to those visitors’ most frequently asked questions.
+Moz knows how to cater to its first-time website visitors.
+They created “The Beginner’s Guide To SEO” which contained the answers to those website visitors’ most frequently asked questions about search engine optimization techniques.
 After reading it, people usually ask for more.

 Having acknowledged the problems they’re facing, prospects move on to the next stage: using Google to search for useful and relevant information.

 At this stage, search users still aren’t ready to buy.
 They may not even know that a workable solution to their problem exists.